 - Every day in my life starts exactly the same: early rising, half a cup of water, 30 minutes of yoga, cold shower, and 2 hours of meditation

 - It takes more time to select the images for my posts than to write them 😉

-Academically-wise, I have a bachelor degree in Law and Sociology, a post-grad in IT, and I soon intend to do a Masters in Psychology or Coaching.
+Academically-wise, I have a bachelor degree in Law and Sociology, a post-grad in IT, and this year I’m doing a Masters of Science in the Psychology of Coaching.
 Finally, I’m a registered meditation teacher under the Meditation Association of Australia, categories of “Personal Development Meditation” and “Spiritual Meditation”.

 I’m passionate about helping people develop greater self-awareness and mastery over their mind and life.
 This is the motivation behind this blog.[If you are from a traditional spiritual background, you might be asking yourself some questions about my work.
 So, here are the masters that influenced my journey, and here are my thoughts on meditation and charging.
 Having said that, apart from my posts under the “spirituality” menu, all my work here is secular by nature.]

 Mission: To bring meditation and personal growth to a million humans.